• Current

 • CONTACT

-Rethreading the Surface: Mark-Making Ecologies is part of Holobiont Assemblage, an ongoing series of experimental drawings and small three-dimensional forms developed with paper clay.
+Rethreading the Surface: Mark-Making Ecologies is part of Holobiont Remnants, an ongoing series of experimental drawings and small three-dimensional forms developed with paper clay.
 This body of work explores experimental approaches to using recycled paper, cotton fibers, and thread, transforming these materials into biomorphic structures that evoke the nanoscopic.
 Through these investigations, I seek to reflect the intricate complexity and interdependence of symbiotic relationships, employing material processes that resonate with the layered, dynamic systems inherent in microbiology.

 In the context of climate change, the use of sustainable and recycled materials has become not only an aesthetic choice but an act of ecological responsibility.
 By reimagining waste materials as transformative materials, this work emphasizes the necessity of reducing our reliance on raw resources and minimizing environmental impact.
 Paper clay, born from discarded fibers and water, embodies a circular approach to making, one that mirrors ecological processes of renewal and decay.
 In adopting such materials, I intend to reflect the interconnectedness of human and nonhuman systems, advocating for creative practices that sustain both artistic inquiry and the health of the planet we share.